log4js-node/log4js-node/docs/api.md

 ## API

-## configuration - `log4js.configure([object || string])`
+## configuration - `log4js.configure(object || string)`

 There is one entry point for configuring log4js.
-With no argument, or a falsy argument, log4js will load configuration from the file path given by the environment variable `LOG4JS_CONFIG` or it will use the default config if that environment variable is not present.
 A string argument is treated as a filename to load configuration from.
 Config files should be JSON, and contain a configuration object (see format below).
 You can also pass a configuration object directly to `configure`.

 Configuration should take place immediately after requiring log4js for the first time in your application.
 If you do not call `configure`, log4js will use `LOG4JS_CONFIG` (if defined) or the default config.
 The default config logs everything to stdout using the coloured layout.